Zimbra-Community/pgp-zimlet/README.md

 ### Your private key is NOT stored on the server

-When you enter your private key in this Zimlet, it is NOT being send to the server and it is NOT stored on the server, as long as your server gets hacked.
+When you enter your private key in this Zimlet, it is NOT being send to the server and it is NOT stored on the server, as long as your server does not gets hacked.

 ========================================================================